 Prescriptions are valid for two years if the validity period is not restricted.
 Prescriptions for central nervous system drugs (CNS) and narcotic medications are valid for a maximum of one year.

 Prescriptions are saved in the Prescription Centre, which is a centralised database for prescription data in the Kanta service.
+Continuity of care and the flow of information between the patient and the attending doctors are improved when the prescription data is recorded in one place.
 The Prescription Centre includes all prescriptions and their dispensing events made by pharmacies.
 You can collect your medication from any pharmacy on the basis of the data in the Prescription Centre.

 A doctor may issue a telephone or paper prescription only in exceptional cases, for example, due to problems in data communications.
 The pharmacy will also convert this prescription into electronic form and record it in the Prescription Centre.